Patriots' home streak ends at 21 as rally falls shy

 Cornerback Stephon Gilmore recovered and had a chance for a significant return, possibly even a touchdown, had the play not been blown dead.

-Belichick fired his red challenge flag on the field, and the Patriots, trailing 23-13 at the timer, took over at their own 43-yard line.
+Belichick fired his red challenge flag on the field, and the Patriots, trailing 23-13 at the time, took over at their own 43-yard line.

 The Patriots appeared to score a touchdown on their ensuing drive when, at the Chiefs' 15, rookie wide receiver N'Keal Harry took a short pass from quarterback Tom Brady and raced toward the pylon on the left side of the end zone.

 Harry dove to the pylon but was ruled out at the 3-yard line.
-Replays seemed to show Harry didn't step out of bounds.
+Replays appeared to show Harry didn't step out of bounds.

 The Patriots, who were out of challenges after Belichick had unsuccessfully challenged a spot and pass interference on a play earlier in the third quarter, ended up settling for a field goal.